London and Middlesex Probate Records

 jurisdictions in England and Wales.
 A full

-index to wills is available online with images of the court
+index to wills is available online at the National Archives

 copy of the wills downloadable for a fee.
-Grants of administration
+An independent index

 are less easy to find.
 For the periods 1559-1660, 1701-1749 and